-The MA will be taught in partnership by a number of departments within Goldsmiths and with key individuals and organisations in the creative and cultural industries sector.
+The MA is taught in partnership by a number of departments within Goldsmiths and with key individuals and organisations in the creative and cultural industries sector.

 Our collective approach is to integrate entrepreneurship within the development of creative practices and to take a ‘creative’ approach to the development of new businesses and the infrastructure that supports them.

-In all pathways, this Masters programme contains four taught courses and a further dissertation/portfolio component.
-Music Pathway students choose an option offered by the Music Department for course II.
-Attendance is mandatory for all taught sections of the programme.
+In all pathways, this Masters programme contains four taught modules and a further dissertation/portfolio component.
+Music Pathway students choose an option offered by the Music Department for module II.
 To encourage collaborative learning we try to teach all students together wherever possible, irrespective of their particular pathway.

 Module I: Theories of the Culture Industry: work, creativity and precariousness (30 CATS)

 Module II: Creative Practice (30 CATS)